kawao/x-set-keys/README.md

 #### -d, --device-file=`<devicefile>`

 Specify keyboard device file.
-If this optoin is omited then x-set-keys will search keyboard device from /dev/input/event\* and use the first found.
+If this option is omited then x-set-keys will search keyboard device from /dev/input/event\* and use the first found.

 #### -e, --exclude-focus-class=`<classname>`

 Specify excluded class of input focus window.
 The `xprop WM_CLASS` commands are useful in determining the class of a window.
+This option can be specified multiple times.

+#### -f, --exclude-fcitx-im=`<inputmethod>`

+Specify excluded input method of fcitx, for example mozc.
+To use this option you must run x-set-keys with sudo, and need to take over the environment variable `DBUS_SESSION_BUS_ADDRESS` from before sudo (See Example section below).
 This option can be specified multiple times.

 ### Example